lookit/lookit-docs/docs/source/tutorial-next-steps.rst

 4. The last step: please give feedback on the tutorial!
 -------------------------------------------------------

-One last request: please fill out the `Google form  <https://forms.gle/Wv7FMw8t8kSfWLhy9>`_
+One last request: please fill out the `Google form  <https://forms.gle/Wv7FMw8t8kSfWLhy9>`_ to give feedback that will be used to help improve this tutorial.
+Thank you!